microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Such data cannot be derived solely from the original changeset to be undone (or interim changes).
 We refer to the information that is needed in addition the original changeset as "repair data".

+## Sourcing Relevant Data

+We've established that clients need access to past edits and their associated repair data up to some arbitrary point in the past.
+Accessing past edits is not a problematic requirement because it is already necessary for the purpose of rebasing.
+Our main challenge is therefore to maintain access to repair data.

+### Repair Data in Edits

+Some DDSes address the need for repair data by including the matching repair data in each changeset that clients send.
+In practice, this means:

+* Each set-value operation carries with it the value being overwritten.
+* Each delete operation carries with it the contents of the subtrees being deleted.

+A client that needs to produce an inverse change would therefore use that additional information in the changeset in order to produce its inverse.

+This scheme is unfortunately not directly applicable to SharedTree.
+A move operation that is concurrent with (and sequenced prior to) a delete operation may move a subtree under the deleted subtree.
+The repair data included in the delete operation would not contain that subtree.
+In order for a client to produce a concrete inverse change, it would need to know the contents of the subtree that was moved.
+This could be resolved by including the contents of moved subtrees in all move operations, but doing so would make moves more expensive.

+Another alternative would be to supplement this approach with one of the approaches listed below.

+Even without move operations (which some applications may be happy not to use), this scheme still bloats normal (i.e., non-inverse) operations with repair data that may never be used.
+This bloat has a negative impact on the size of the document change history as well as the performance of the service as whole (increasing latency and server costs).

+### Repair Data Cache

+Clients could maintain a cache of repair data for the extent of the window they for which they may need it.
+This would include:

+* The value being overwritten by each set-value operation.
+* The subtree being deleted by each delete operation.
+* The subtree being moved by each delete operation.

+Depending on the architecture of client applications, it may be more efficient to retain old versions of the document in a persistent data structure and only compute the repair data on demand.

+### Checkout

+Ultimately, the repair data needed is that data that existed in the document at some revision.
+A client in need of such data could therefore rely on the checkout mechanism to procure a version of the document at the relevant point in history.
+This may involve checking out an old summary and downloading some number of ops after that.

+Note that this would make the fetching of such data asynchronous.

+### Document State Service

+We already have plans to support a document state history service in the same way as the checkout approach.
+The advantage of this approach over the checkout is that the document state service would be able to compute the exact state for the document region of interest and send that over the wire, thereby reducing the message size.

+### Hybrid Solution

+Client applications could choose a window of arbitrary size (less than or equal to the undo window) for which to keep repair data locally.
+In cases where repair data is needed outside of that window, the client would resort to requesting relevant data the relevant service (see above).

 ## Computing Undo Changes